sanctuuary/APE/README.md

 cd ~/git/APE_UseCases
 java -jar APE-1.0.1-executable.jar ImageMagick/Example1/config.json
 ```
-See [ImageMagic: Example 1](https://github.com/sanctuuary/APE_UseCases/tree/master/ImageMagick/Example1) for more information about the results and on how to run the composed workflow.
+See [ImageMagic: Example 1](https://github.com/sanctuuary/APE_UseCases/tree/master/ImageMagick/Example1) for more information about the results and on how to execute the composed workflow.

 #### More examples
 [Use cases](https://github.com/sanctuuary/APE_UseCases/) contains all the details and **examples** regarding the composition setup and the composition execution using the existing use cases (such as [composition of ImageMagic operations](https://github.com/sanctuuary/APE_UseCases/tree/master/ImageMagick)).